Keyboard shortcuts

 • Maximum 3 restarts per endpoint per hour

-• All changes committed to acp-claude/health-fix branch for human review
+• All changes committed to acp/health-fix branch for human review

 See ACP Security Model for implementation details and Content Sanitization for redaction rules.